cyjake/darko/Readme.md

 Most of Jekyll special filters are implemented in Darko now.
 See [this list](http://jekyllrb.com/docs/templates/).
 But I've left out `textilize`.

-Tags like `post_url` are not ready yet.
-Give me a nudge if you need those.

 ## Try

 ```bash